kcui1995/pyPCEnT/README.md

 #### PCEnT Rate Constant
 In a typical calculation of the nonadiabatic PCEnT rate constant, we first need to solve the 1D Schrödinger equations for the proton moving in the proton potentials associated with the reactant and product electronic states.
 This calculation yields the proton vibrational energy levels and wave functions, which in turn determine the Boltzmann population of the reactant vibronic states, $`P_{\mu}`$, the overlap integral between the proton vibrational wave functions associated with the reactant and product electronic states, $`S_{\mu\nu}`$, as well as the transition frequencies between all vibronic states, $`\omega_{\mu 0}^{\rm D}`$ and $`\omega_{0 \nu}^{\rm A}`$.
 We will calculate $`P_{\mu}`$, $`S_{\mu\nu}`$, $`\omega_{\mu 0}^{\rm D}`$, and $`\omega_{0 \nu}^{\rm A}`$ for all $`\mu`$ and $`\nu`$ from 0 to `NStates`.
 These quantities will be fed into the rate constant expression to give the final results.

 All these steps have been integrated in the method `pyPCEnT.calculate`.
-This method takes two arguments, the mass of the particle, which should be set to the mass of the proton or deuterium, and the temperature of the system.
+This method takes two parameters, the mass of the particle, which should be set to the mass of the proton or deuterium, and the temperature of the system.
 It returns the calculated rate constant at the given condition.
 Follow by the previous example, we can calculate the PCEnT rate constant and the kinetic isotope effect (KIE) by:
 ```python
 from pyPCEnT.units import massH, massD